 Some common traps and logical fallacies to watch out for are:

 The Productivity Trap

 Our culture heavily promotes the idea of working hard.
 But working hard is only useful when you’re working on the right things.
-Working to keep yourself busy so you can avoid life is a deadly trap to watch out for.
+Working to keep yourself busy so you can avoid life is a deadly productivity trap to watch out for.

 The Power Of Your Defaults

 Your systems and processes in life define how it will unfold in the next years with the compound effect.
-Having a set of default options also free up your mind to use less energy so you can put it to better use.
+Having a set of default options also frees up your mind to use less energy so you can put it to better use.

 When you’ve already invested so much of your time on a project or in a relationship, your mind fights hard to justify to keep investing in it because of the time and effort you’ve already spent on it.

 We are wired to return the favor when someone does something for us.
 While it’s good to help each other out, it’s also important to protect your time and not be obliged to say yes.